HaploidJS/haploidjs.github.io/docs/guide/sandbox/README.md

 ```

 ::: danger
-The sandbox works only in the UMD format.
+The sandbox cannot work for ESM format.
 :::

-`sandbox` options can also be used to provide more detailed control:
+The `sandbox` options can also provide more details:

 ```ts{5-11}
 container.registerApp({